moleculerjs/site/source/docs/0.15/caching.md

 ### Handling missing cache entries
-To be able to distinguish between a cache miss and a cache with a `null` value you can use the `missingResponse` option.
-This option allows you to define a custom response for cache misses.
+To be able to distinguish between a cache miss and a cache with a `null` value you can use the `missingResponse` option what allows you to define a custom response for cache misses.

 By default, the cache miss response is `undefined`.